 - Put a strainer over a heat-proof bowl and carefully transfer the onion and potato into it to drain, collecting the excess oil.
 Set the skillet aside to cool, as you will be using it again!

 - Beat the eggs until frothy, with a little bit of salt and pepper.
 Then wipe out the skillet with a paper towel to remove any burned bits, before returning to the stove.
 Add 2 to 3 tablespoons of the reserved oil that has drained from your fried ingredients, and warm over medium heat.

-- Gently fold potato and onions slices into your beaten eggs and pour into the heated skillet.
+- Gently fold potato and onion slices into your beaten eggs and pour into the heated skillet.
 Swirl and shake the pan to get the ingredients to evenly distribute, but do not stir.
 Once the edges begin to get firm, reduce the heat to medium-low and let cook for an additional 5 minutes, using a heatproof spatula to gently round the top edges to produce the distinctive Spanish tortilla shape.

 - Now for the trickiest step: flipping.
 It's best to do this over the sink or a garbage can, because there may be drips.
 Place a large plate over the top of the skillet and invert them in one swift motion, turning the tortilla out onto the plate.
 Add a little more of your reserved olive oil to the pan and then carefully slide it back into it with the uncooked side down.